T20 World Cup: India's megastars ready to pounce on Pakistan's pretenders in 'The Match' | Sports-Games

 But cricket has changed since those heady days of Sharjah and India, with its robust structure and talent factory, has produced world-class performers by the dozens.

-The Virat Kohlis, the Rohit Sharms and the Jasprit Bumrahs don't carry any baggage despite the blip in the 2017 Champions Trophy final.
+The Virat Kohlis, the Rohit Sharmas and the Jasprit Bumrahs don't carry any baggage despite the blip in the 2017 Champions Trophy final.

 On Sunday, the Pakistanis will have a lot more to prove than their Indian counterparts.

-For the likes of Shah, Rizwan, Harris Rauf and their uber cool captain Babar, it will not just be about breaking a World Cup jinx against a world-class side.
+For the likes of Shaheen, Rizwan, Harris Rauf and their uber cool captain Babar, it will not just be about breaking a World Cup jinx against a world-class side.

 It is also about how global cricket perceives Pakistan which saw two of the cricketing elites England and New Zealand close ranks and refuse to tour the country.